 The Very Hungry Caterpillar by Eric Carle

-First published in 1969, this colourful classic has been a toddler favourite for generations.
+First published in 1969, this colourful classic has been a one of the favourite books for toddlers for generations.
 With simple, repetitive wording and unique cut-out illustrations, your child can learn about the caterpillar life cycle and develop language skills as they go.
 A sturdy board book version is best to withstand exploring fingers.